moby/moby/docs/sources/examples/apt-cacher-ng.rst

     $ sudo docker logs -f test_apt_cacher_ng

-To get your Debian based containers to use the proxy, you can do one of three things
+To get your Debian-based containers to use the proxy, you can do one of three things

 1. Add an apt Proxy setting ``echo 'Acquire::http { Proxy "http://dockerhost:3142"; };' >> /etc/apt/conf.d/01proxy``
-2. Set and environment variable: ``http_proxy=http://dockerhost:3142/``
+2. Set an environment variable: ``http_proxy=http://dockerhost:3142/``
-3. Change your sources.list entries to start with ``http://dockerhost:3142/``
+3. Change your ``sources.list`` entries to start with ``http://dockerhost:3142/``

 **Option 1** injects the settings safely into your apt configuration in a local version of a common base: